-If your group size is more than 30 you need to apply for a Special Recreation Permit by contacting the Fort Benton River Management Station at (877) 256-3252.
+If your group size is more than 30 you need to apply for a Special Recreation Permit by contacting the Missouri Breaks Interpretive Center at (406) 622-4000.

 The BLM encourages you to register your party prior to your trip for two reasons.
 It allows us to gather accurate visitor-use statistics to help better manage the river and can be vital in the case of an emergency.
-You can register at the Fort Benton Visitor Center, Fort Benton Canoe Launch, Fort Benton Motorboat Launch, Wood Bottom, Coal Banks Landing and Judith Landing.
+You can register at the Missouri Breaks Interpretive Center in Fort Benton, Fort Benton Canoe Launch, Fort Benton Motorboat Launch, Wood Bottom, Coal Banks Landing and Judith Landing.
 If BLM employees are not present, please use the self-registration boxes at these locations.